JackBoreczky/4H-makerspace/README.md

 > post contents
 > \#### reply after here

-commit directly with commit message "created post FILENAME int topic TOPIC"
+commit directly with commit message "created post FILENAME in topic TOPIC"
 and you are done!
 ### how to reply
 go to post you want to reply to and click edit